TimothyFDavison/timothyfdavison.github.io/_posts/2022-11-02-conferences.markdown

 # Conference Publications

-I have authored or co-authored several (20+) research papers, technical reports, technical whitepapers, proposals, memos, and other analytical products.
+I have authored or co-authored many research papers, technical reports, technical whitepapers, proposals, memos, and other analytical products.
 However, the majority of these are not publicly available.
 Listed on this page are a few conference papers and talks which I *can* share and discuss.